 Summary

-Share trading is the buying and selling of stock with the aim of making a profit.
-There are two ways that traders can approach share trading.
-Either you buy, hold and sell shares outright through a ‘nominee’ account.
-Or, you can trade shares using derivative products such as CFDs.
+Share trading involves buying and selling company stocks in the hope of making a profit.
+There are two primary ways to engage in share trading: buying shares outright or trading through derivatives, such as CFDs.

 Disclaimer: Century Financial Consultancy LLC (“CFC”) is Limited Liability Company incorporated under the Laws of UAE and is duly licensed and regulated by the Emirates Securities and Commodities Authority of UAE (SCA).
 This document is a marketing material and is for informational purposes only and must not be construed to be an advice to invest or otherwise in any investment or financial product.
 CFC does not guarantee as to adequacy, accuracy, completeness or reliability of any information or data contained herein and under no circumstances whatsoever none of such information or data be construed as an advice or trading strategy or recommendation to deal (Buy/Sell) in any investment or financial product.
 CFC is not responsible or liable for any result, gain or loss, based on this information, in whole or in part.